-Four land use designations for employment within Hammond are Hammond VillageCommercial, Maple/Meadows Business Park, Hammond General Employment and Hammond and the region, support the local economy, and provide nearby shops and services that will help meet the community's daily needs.
+Four land use designations for employment within Hammond are Hammond Village Commercial, Maple/Meadows Business Park, Hammond General Employment and Hammond General Industrial.
+The intent is to provide a range of employment options for local residents and the region, support the local economy, and provide nearby shops and services that will help meet the community's daily needs.